chuckrector/mappo/doc/README.md

 Converts any VERGE map into a Tiled TMX file.

+**Note:**

-**Note:** It is assumed that you have already generated a PNG file for the map's VSP (e.g. with `v3vsp2png` or similar).
-You will need to copy that PNG file alongside the TMX file in order to successfully open it from Tiled.
+- It is assumed that you have already generated a PNG file for the map's VSP (e.g. with `v3vsp2png` or similar).
+- You will need to copy that PNG file alongside the TMX file in order to successfully open it from Tiled.
+- Parallax information is lost.
+Not sure how that works yet.

 Usage: